logo for pictures-of-cats.org

 At least one cattery sub-classifies by referring to "Palm Sized Pocket Persians" as well.
 Female palm sized weigh 3.5lbs or less and males 4lbs or less.

-teacup catsThere is a nice story on the internet about a person called John Antrobus, who used to breed teacup cats (he may still do it but a search proved fruitless).
+teacup catsThere is a nice story on the Internet about a person called John Antrobus, who used to breed teacup cats (he may still do it but a search proved fruitless).

 He first discovered miniature cats in Argentina.
 He says that he found them surviving in a refuse dump, in a back alley.
-He decided to bring 7 home to Canada and 6 survived the trip (one died due to the sedative needed for the journey).
+He decided to bring 7 home to Canada and 6 survived the trip (one died due to the sedative needed

 He bred them successfully.
 He says that a "trade off" for the small size is that they are short lived (although this probably only applied to the breed he was dealing with).

-Note: The above story about John Antrobus is I am told a joke.This is a message left by a visitor who wishes to remain anomymous - thanks for the contribution.
-Can anyone confirm?:
+Note: The above story about John Antrobus is I am told a joke.This is a message left by a visitor who wishes to remain anonymous – thanks

-Update: Dec 2009 -- Sarah Hartwell tells us about the John Antrobus story.
+Update: Dec 2009 — Sarah Hartwell tells us about the John Antrobus story.

 Due to their small size it seems that it is impractical to home them before 5 months old.
 Otherwise they are normal healthy kittens.
 Sarah Hartwell, an expert on cats and particularly cat genetics, says that you should take care when acquiring very small cats.